Trumpcare: Obama Tells Democrats If Donald Trump And Republicans Gut Obamacare, Brand Republican Health Care Plan Trumpcare

 Obama made the promise very early in his administration that he and the Democrats would implement a program designed to vastly increase the number of people in the country with health insurance.
 Prior to Obamacare, people with pre-existing conditions or who were low income found it very difficult to obtain health insurance at a reasonable price.

 In fact, millions of Americans had no health insurance whatsoever before the passage of the Affordable Care Act.
-Given that the Republicans and Donald Trump have put forward no concrete proposal for actually replacing Obamacare with anything, Trumpcare might in fact become synonymous with the total absence of healthcare for these people.
+Given that the Republicans and Donald Trump have put forward no concrete proposal for actually replacing Obamacare with anything, Trumpcare might become synonymous with the total absence of healthcare for these people.

 Republicans have promised previously that they would attempt to repeal Obamacare within the first 100 days of the newly inaugurated Trump administration.
 While Donald Trump has occasionally suggested they might keep some aspects of the current system, many within the Congress itself are determined to eliminate all aspects of the Affordable Care Act.